greenpixels/godot-arch/ReadMe.md

 #### How to mitigate on failure:
 - Rename the affected file to *snake_case*
-- Reconfigure `includePatterns:` to reflect your preferred changes
+- Reconfigure `includePatterns:` -> `rule-filename-snake-case:` to reflect your preferred changes
+- Add this file or all files to `ignorePatterns:` -> `rule-filename-snake-case:`

 ### Rule: `"Parent Has Same Name"`
 Checks whether the matched files are inside a folder that has the same name as the file itself.
 For example, if we always want `.tscn` and `.gd` files to be placed into a folder with the same name you can declare the rule as: